MicrosoftDocs/microsoft-365-community/docs/adding-content.md

 # Adding Content

+## Contribution Guidelines

+We'll be following the [contribution guidelines](https://docs.microsoft.com/en-us/contribute/) from docs.microsoft.com, as we hope the content here ends up there.
+It even includes a [style and voice quick start](https://docs.microsoft.com/en-us/contribute/style-quick-start).

+For the full reference, read the [Microsoft Writing Style Guide](https://docs.microsoft.com/style-guide/welcome/).
+The style guide is the current iteration of what's been a standard in technical writing for more than 20 years: The Microsoft Manual of Style.

 ## Sign up for Github

 If you don't already have a Github account, you won't be able to submit any comments, issues, etc., just like most Web sites and SharePOoint itself.
 If you have an account - you get to skip ahead!